microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ### Provider Entries Development

-The Container developer can optionally provide a Registry of ProviderEntry objects into the Container.
+The container developer can optionally provide a registry of ProviderEntry objects into the container.
 A ProviderEntry is defined as follows:

 ```typescript
 interface ProviderEntry<T extends keyof IFluidObject> {